dhcgn/go-mqtt-dispatcher/README.md

 - Formats output with customizable templates
 - Designed for IoT dashboard displays like Awtrix 3
 - Works with any MQTT-capable device as data source
+- Data can also be fetched via HTTP in a set interval

 Ideal for: